feveromo/cindra/README.md

 1. Navigate to a YouTube video, webpage, or PDF
 2. Click on the extension icon in the toolbar
 3. Click "Summarize Current Page" or use the keyboard shortcut (Ctrl+X+X)
-4. The extension will extract content and open Google AI Studio with the content ready for summarization
+4. The extension will extract content and open chosen model with the content ready for summarization
 5. The summary will be generated based on your custom prompt

 ### Customizing Prompts